torvalds/linux/Documentation/virt/kvm/api.rst

 ``KVM_MSR_FILTER_READ``

   Filter read accesses to MSRs using the given bitmap.
-A 0 in the bitmap indicates that a read should immediately fail, while a 1 indicates that a read for a particular MSR should be handled regardless of the default filter action.
+A 0 in the bitmap indicates that read accesses should be denied, while a 1 indicates that a read for a particular MSR should be allowed regardless of the default filter action.

 ``KVM_MSR_FILTER_WRITE``

   Filter write accesses to MSRs using the given bitmap.
-A 0 in the bitmap indicates that a write should immediately fail, while a 1 indicates that a write for a particular MSR should be handled regardless of the default filter action.
+A 0 in the bitmap indicates that write accesses should be denied, while a 1 indicates that a write for a particular MSR should be allowed regardless of the default filter action.

 flags values for ``struct kvm_msr_filter``: